VIJITH-SELVAKUMARR/VIJITH-SELVAKUMARR/README.md

 💻 Developer

 ## 🚀 About Me
 - 🌱 Currently exploring **Full-Stack Development and Machine Learning**
-- 🎯 Interested in **automation, open-source, and system design**
 - 🤝 Open to collaborations
 - 🧑‍💻 I enjoy solving challenges and learning new technologies
 - 🗪  Always ready to discuss and share